vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 ```

 ### Components
-There are two main entry creates to the system: `risk_host` and `risk_guest`.
+There are two main entry crates to the system: `risk_host` and `risk_guest`.
 Each of them should be a few simple lines of code and they should implement no logic.
 They depend on `Host` and `Guest` crates respectively.
-The part of code shared between is host and guest is stored in separate component `Engine`.
+The part of code shared between the host and guest is stored in a separate component - `Engine`.
 In the future, there might be more entry points i.e. `Sp1Host` and `Sp1Guest`.

-Below is a short description of components:
+Below is a short description of the components:

-- Host is a http server.
-Host main purpose is to parse http request and execute logic and convert result to http response.
+- The `Host` is an http server.
+The `Host`'s main purpose is to parse an http request and execute logic and convert the result to an http response.

-- Guest is a program communicates via reading input and writing to output.
+- The `Guest` is a program which communicates via reading input and writing to output.
 For simplicity, all input is deserialized into `GuestInput` and all output is serialized into `GuestOutput`.
-Guest main purpose is to parse input and run logic from `Engine`.
+The `Guest`'s main purpose is to parse input and run logic from `Engine`.

-- Engine consist of share logic between `Host` and `Guest`.
-In host, it is used to run preflight and in guest it is used to perform proving.
-It mainly do two things:
+- The `Engine` consists of share logic between the `Host` and the `Guest`.
+In the `Host`, it is used to run preflight and in the `Guest` it is used to perform proving.
+It mainly does two things:
-    - run rust preprocessing of call (e.g. mail signature verification)
+    - runs Rust preprocessing of a call (e.g. mail signature verification)
-    - run solidity contracts inside revm
+    - runs Solidity contracts inside revm

 ```mermaid
 classDiagram